php-telegram-bot/docs/docs/start/environment.md

 Download and unzip the [`example-bot`][example-bot] into your `∼Projects` folder.

 ### :point_right: First Virtual Machine boot
-Now we need to boot up the virtual machine, open a shell and head to the `∼Projects` folder where you saved your `Vagrantfile` to initialize your Vagrant machine:
+Now we need to boot up the virtual machine, open a shell and head to the `∼Projects` folder where you saved your `Vagrantfile` to initialize your Vagrant machine with:

 ```shell
 $ vagrant up